spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.3-CSS-Fundamentals.md

 ## Summary

-This module established comprehensive CSS skills for creating professional property websites.
+This module established comprehensive CSS skills for creating professional websites.
 You now understand:

 - **CSS fundamentals** including selectors, specificity, and the cascade
 - **Visual design principles** for creating trustworthy, attractive property presentations
-- **Layout techniques** using flexbox and CSS Grid for complex property website structures
+- **Layout techniques** using flexbox and CSS Grid for complex website structures
 - **Responsive design** ensuring excellent user experience across all devices
 - **Component styling** for property cards, forms, and interactive elements
-- **CSS organisation** for maintainable, scalable property website development
+- **CSS organisation** for maintainable, scalable website development

-These CSS skills enable you to transform basic HTML structure into professional, engaging property websites that work effectively across all devices and provide excellent user experiences.
+These CSS skills enable you to transform basic HTML structure into professional, engaging websites that work effectively across all devices and provide excellent user experiences.

 ## Navigation
 - [← Previous: Module 0.2 - HTML Fundamentals](./Module-0.2-HTML-Fundamentals.md)